stan-alam/music/Bach/README.md

-### Bach
+# Bach
 ## Bach Cello Suite No.1 in G - Prelude for fingerstyle guitar
 * all my own work

-**note there is a version on the Internet that bumps the common e major version an octave lower to G, however the arrangement fails to take into account the G and B strings (open) as a major-third interval.
+**note there is a version on the Internet that transposes the common e major version (on guitar) to the lower G (cello).
+However, the arrangement fails to take into account the G and B strings (open) as a major-third interval.
 My arrangement corrects this mathematical error ("bug")**